csirianni/private-data-lookup/README.md

 ```

 Then, you can simply run this command on an existing database:
-Database file paths should end in .db, like "passwords.db"
+Database file paths should end in .db, like `passwords.db`.

 ```console
 build/src/server <database filepath>
 ```

-If you want to build a new database from a new or existing database, you can use the --build flag after the filepath.
+If you want to build a new database from a new or existing path, you can use the `--build` flag after the path.

 ```console
 build/src/server <database filepath> --build